 - This should be your final output on the analytics page

 If your watch hours display in minutes, convert them into hours.
-Whatever watch time you view on basis of the last 365 days, that should be your actual watch time for the previous 12 months.
+Whatever watch time you view on the basis of the last 365 days, that should be your actual watch time for the previous 12 months.
 Actually, you don’t need to bother understanding when the count started, your last 365 days watch time, is your previous 12 months watch time.

-To make your analytics report in hours instead of minutes, click on settings icon on the analytics page as shown in the screenshot below
+To make your analytics report in hours instead of minutes, click on the settings icon on the analytics page as shown in the screenshot below

 For any clarifications, please ask in the commenting system below, am going to reply it as soon as possible